 A simple “get milk on the way home” sticky note can free up the mind to concentrate on higher priority tasks.
 Messages of importance on sticky notes can remind you to focus on more valuable tasks.

-Inspirational quotes can also be written on a sticky note which can motivate you at times of waning concentration.
+At times of waning concentration, Inspirational quotes written on a sticky note can motivate you.

-A pop up notification on your smartphone or computer can often lead to distraction and a break in concentration.
-Checking a to-do list on your phone may tempt you with a quick game of Angry Birds or even to post a tweet, whereas a sticky note can be stuck to almost any surface where it is easy to get your immediate attention, without being a huge distraction.
+A pop-up notification on your smartphone or computer can often lead to distraction and a break in concentration.
+Checking a to-do list on your phone may tempt you with a quick game of Angry Birds or even post a tweet, whereas a sticky note can be stuck to almost any surface where it is easy to get your immediate attention, without being a huge distraction.

-Keep a Pen and Notepad Handy on Your Desk
+Keep a Pen and Notebook Handy on Your Desk

 Recent studies have shown that taking notes with pen and paper rather than laptops can improve the ability to retain and understand ideas.